Stem cell stocks, meaning cellular therapy biotech companies, face many challenges, but their clinical research is crucial.

 List of cell therapy biotechs

 - Bluebird Bio (BLUE).
 Focus on genetic diseases and cancer.
-Stock is down dramatically in the past year including on the terrible news of 2 trial participants getting cancer.
 Past posts.

 - Caladrius (CLBS).
-Cardiovascular disease focus, but also COVID now.
-About even for the year.
+Cardiovascular disease focus, but also COVID.
 Developing a CD34+ cell therapy for angina.
 Past posts.

 - Cryo-Cell (CCEL).
 Cord blood banking firm.
-Up a bit.
 Past posts.
-Note that I’m more of a supporter of public cord blood banks.

 - Cynata (CYYNF).
-Diverse, interesting pipeline.
-Up a bit for the past 12 months.
-It’s making a push on the COVID front too.
+Diverse, interesting pipeline with push on the COVID too.
 Past posts.

 - Fate Therapeutics (FATE).
 Cancer and immune disorders.
-Up about 2 fold.
 Acquisition target?
 Past posts.
-See a video of a talk above from Fate CEO Dan Shoemaker above on their status.

 - Humacyte (privately held).
-Vascular innovation is their key phrase.
 They are focused on vascular access for hemodialysis.
 Past posts.

 - Kiadis Pharma (KIADF).
 ATIR101, blood disorders.
-Stock up a bunch.
-It’s being acquired by Sanofi and here’s more from where that acquisition stands.
+It’s being acquired by Sanofi and here’s more.

 - Lineage Cell Therapeutics (LCTX).
-It’s got some notable work far into the trial process.
+Notable work far into the trial process.
 Stock has more than doubled in the past year.
-This was BioTime but now with a new name.
+This was BioTime.
 Past posts.

 - Magenta Therapeutics (MGTA).
 Cell and gene therapy for immune reset.
-A little down for the past year in PPS.
 Past posts.

 - Pluristem (PSTI).
-The stock is up about 40%.
 Diverse pipeline and some work on COVID in the past year.
 Past posts.

 - Plus Therapeutics (PSTV) Formerly Cytori.
 It has several cancer therapies in the pipeline.
-Solid year, up maybe 50%.
-It’s been very volatile in the past few weeks.
 Past posts.

 - Sangamo (SGMO).
 Gene and cell therapy intersect.
-Up solidly but trending down recently.
-Another acquisition target I think.
+Another acquisition target.
 Past posts.

 - Seneca Biopharma (SNCA).
 It was formerly Neuralstem.
 Almost double for the year.
 Past posts.

 - Vericel (VCEL).
-It is focused on skin (burn) and orthopedic/cartilage repair via autologous therapies for sports medicine.
-Up more than 2-fold.
+It is focused on skin (burn) and orthopedic/cartilage repair.
 Formerly Aastrom Bio.

 I expect if we revisit these same 24 firms in 2 years, I bet at least 3-4 will have been acquired or will have new names.